rhit-bryantlj/KOTOR_Lightsaber_Planner/README.md

 - Integrating the Crystal upgrades into the stats of Lightsaber directly
 - Make a function/user option to display single crystal effects instead of every loop
 - Make the Str and Dex Attributes place effect on lightsaber
-- integrate a guide on where to acquire each crystal

 ### Future of this Project
 - Create the app in a GUI to be more user friendly